 Are ‘Good Enough’ news alerts enough?

 What are you and your clients missing out on?
-You might rely on a combination of high quality sources, for example from the FT, Economist Espresso or similar, and specialist publisher alerts.
+You might rely on a combination of high quality sources, for example from the FT, Economist, Wall Street Journal, or similar, and specialist publisher alerts.
 Client information could be coming via Google Alerts.
 If you are fortunate, your colleagues will share information with you and others on an ad hoc basis.
 But...

 Think about it - never settle for ‘good enough’!
-As we head into 2019, you might have read about new business development and client satisfaction technologies.
+As we head into a new era of information, you might have read about new business development and client satisfaction technologies.
 Innovative use of collaborative information - both inside and outside your organisation - can enable meaningful dialogues between you and your clients.

 Not only that but they can increase productivity and reduce inbox overload, as well as create new business opportunities.
 Let’s start addressing practical concerns.